vmware-archive/kubeless/examples/minio/README.md

 ## Use Kubeless to echo Minio events

-Write a echo function (this function example is also available [python folder](../python/pubsub.py)):
+Write a echo function (this function example is also available in the [python folder](../python/pubsub.py)):

 ```
 def handler(context):